 Compliance |

-Implementation of natural resource land protection elements of Growth Management Act can help protect farmland against conversion to other uses. |
+Implementation and enforcement of natural resource land protection elements of Growth Management Act can help protect farmland against conversion to more intensive land uses. |